dolittle/Documentation/Source/content/en/docs/tutorials/getting_started.md

 {{% /tab %}}
 {{< /tabs >}}

-### Start the Dolittle Runtime
+### Start the Dolittle environment
-Start the Dolittle Runtime with all the necessary dependencies with the following command:
+Start the Dolittle environment with all the necessary dependencies with the following command:

 ```shell
 $ docker run -p 50053:50053 -p 27017:27017 dolittle/runtime:latest-development